The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

 Finally, the seasonal variations of the X ray background in the near-Earth environment in the 2-6 keV energy range as observed by the XMM-Newton at $ 11\sigma$ confidence level \citep{Fraser:2014wja} may be also naturally explained within the same AQN framework as argued \cite{Ge:2020cho}.
-This application to the X ray emission in the near-Earth environment is especially relevant for the present work because the AQN-induced X rays according to the proposal \cite{Ge:2020cho} are originated from the AQN upward (Earth emergent) events when the AQNs traversed through the Earth interior and exit the Earth surface.
+This application to the X ray emission in the near-Earth environment is especially relevant for the present work because the AQN-induced X rays according to the proposal \cite{Ge:2020cho} are originated from the AQN upward-going (Earth emergent) events when the AQNs traversed through the Earth interior and exited the Earth's surface.

 Such events could, in principle, be responsible for the ANITA mysterious events \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} with exit angles of $ -27\degree$ and $ -35\degree$ relative to the horizon as advocated in present work.
-Before we present our arguments in next section we have to highlight the basic characteristics of the AQNs traversing the Earth, which is the topic of the next subsection.
+Before we present our arguments we have to highlight in next section the basic characteristics of the AQNs traversing the Earth, which is the topic of the next subsection.